PoornimaNirmala/hackerrankpython/README.md

 # hackerrankpython
 python_challenges

-this project includes programs which covers the basic python concepts -uses the built-in functions
+This project includes programs which covers the basic python concepts -uses the built-in functions
 -math operations
 -arrays